Sabarina30/Data-Visualization-Using-Streamlit-and-plotly/README.md

                                   Cursor = DataBase.cursor()'''

      ### Creating  table

-                 # creating table for transactions data of first quarter q1 for the year 2018
-                 # similarly we create tables for transactions data of four quarters q1,q2,q3,q4 for the years 2019,2020,2021,2022
+                 creating table for transactions data of first quarter q1 for the year 2018. similarly we create tables for transactions data of four quarters q1,q2,q3,q4 for the years 2019,2020,2021,2022.

                          '''TableName ="CREATE TABLE transactions_jfmq18
                                            (
                                               Name VARCHAR(255),
                                               Type VARCHAR(255),
                                               Count int,
                                               Amount Float
                                             );"
                                  Cursor.execute(TableName)
                                  print("transactions_jfm18 is Created in the Database")
-                                 return
-                                  # Calling CreateTable function
+                                 retur
                                  CreateTable()'''

-   ####creating table for users data of four quarters q1,q2,q3,q4 for the years 2018,2019,2020,2021,2022
+   ####creating table for users data of four quarters q1,q2,q3,q4 for the years 2018,2019,2020,2021,2022.

        '''TableName ="CREATE TABLE users_jfmq18
                 (